 After Colonel General Vasily Sobkov, Presidential General Military Inspection's Chief Inspector, completed a complex review of Ukraine's National Guard early in 1999, he stated that the Ukrainian National Guard would not be included in the country's Armed Forces.
-He emphasized that the expenditures on the National Guard will decrease by 66% if it became a part of the Armed Forces, especially taking into account the fact that during all the years of its existence the Guard had failed to create a reliable material base.
+He emphasized that the expenditures on the National Guard would decrease by 66% if it became a part of the Armed Forces, especially taking into account the fact that during all the years of its existence the Guard had failed to create a reliable material base.

 In the wake of administrative reform, Ukraine's military political leadership started out to reform the military organization in this country.
 A certain amount of attention was paid to all law enforcement structures.
 The National Guards, who long duplicated the functions performed by other law enforcement agencies, was disbanded.
 On 27 January 2000 Ukrainian President Leonid Kuchma signed into law the Bill on the Disbandment of the National Guards of Ukraine that was previously approved by Verkhovna Rada, the presidential press service told CACDS.
 The Law took effect since the day of its official publication.
 Ukraine announced the disbandment of the Ukrainian National Guard by 1 July 2000.
 All material from the Guard was passed to the reserves of the Ministry of Defence or the Interior Ministry.
 There was no net increase in the armed forces.